-- 6.3.3 Section 70 of the Local Government (Miscellaneous Provisions) Act 1976 covers fees for vehicle and operators' licences allows fees to: recover the reasonable cost of carrying out by or on behalf of the district council of inspections of hackney carriages and private hire vehicles for the purpose of determining whether any such licence should be granted or renewed; reasonable cost of providing hackney carriage stands; and any reasonable administrative or other costs in connection with the foregoing and with the control and supervision of hackney carriages and private hire vehicles. - 6.3.4 A district council may remit the whole or part of any fee chargeable in pursuance of Section 48 Licensing of private hire vehicles and Section 55 Licensing of operators of private hire vehicles - 6.3.5 It is not lawful for the Council to seek to make a profit from licence fees that are within its discretion.
-In particular, with regard to the fees charged for hackney carriage and private hire vehicle and operator licences, the legislation provides that these should be sufficient to cover the costs of inspecting the vehicles, providing hackney carriage stands and administering the control and supervision of hackney carriages and private hire vehicles. - 6.3.6 All fees payable will be reviewed annually as part of the Council's budgetary process.
+- 6.3.2 Section 53 of the Local Government (Miscellaneous Provisions) Act 1976 covers Drivers' licences for hackney carriage and private hire vehicles, allows fees to recover the costs of issue and administration. - 6.3.3 Section 70 of the Local Government (Miscellaneous Provisions) Act 1976 covers fees for vehicle and operators' licences allows fees to: recover the reasonable cost of carrying out by or on behalf of the district council of inspections of hackney carriages and private hire vehicles for the purpose of determining whether any such licence should be granted or renewed; reasonable cost of providing hackney carriage stands; and any reasonable administrative or other costs in connection with the foregoing and with the control and supervision of hackney carriages and private hire vehicles. - 6.3.4 A district council may remit the whole or part of any fee chargeable in pursuance of Section 48 Licensing of private hire vehicles and Section 55 Licensing of operators of private hire vehicles. - 6.3.5 It is not lawful for the Council to seek to make a profit from licence fees that are within its discretion.
+In particular, regarding the fees charged for hackney carriage and private hire vehicle and operator licences, the legislation provides that these should be sufficient to cover the costs of inspecting the vehicles, providing hackney carriage stands and administering the control and supervision of hackney carriages and private hire vehicles. - 6.3.6 All fees payable will be reviewed annually as part of the Council's budgetary process.
 The Council will publish the fees in a local newspaper at least 28 days prior to the fees coming into force to allow for constructive comments to be received and considered prior to the implementation date.
 The fees will be published together with other fees on the Council's website under the licensing link.